top of page

 I highly value the role of the body and emotions in communication and health/dysfunction, especially in early dynamics between infant and parent.
 I am interested in how counsellors and clinicians use the language of the body, in particular sensorimotor and somatic narratives, in their relationship with their clients.
 I acknowledge the importance of being mindful of their own body and the client's in therapy, in particular of a pregnant's body, in which a sentient human being is developing.
 I have extensively written on this topic in my books Working with Parents and Infants: A Mind-Body Integration Approach (Routledge, 2007), Cultivating Mindfulness to Raise Children Who Thrive: Why human Connection from Before Birth Matters (Routledge, 2021), and articles When the Breast Says No: The Missing Links (2018) and Connection and Empathy: Enhancing Pre and Perinatal Healthcare Professionals' Interpersonal Skills (2016).
 You can see the links on my publications page.

 My work with expectant and new parents and infants in UK and Italy, empirical studies of African indigenous cultures, mindfulness training, and inspiring motherhood have led to the writing of my third book Cultivating Mindfulness to Raise Children Who Thrive: Why Human Connection from Before Birth Matters and the design of a PhD drawing on it.
-I received three international awards: the Leonardo Da Vinci Award in 1997 to undertake a research project at the Birth Unit of St John and St Elizabeth Hospital in London, the International Excellence Award in 2018 from Central Queensland University (CQU) in Australia to undertake a PhD and an Award from Bond University in Australia.
+I received three international awards: the Leonardo Da Vinci Award in 1997 to undertake a research project at the Birth Unit of St John and St Elizabeth Hospital in London, the International Excellence Award in 2018 from Central Queensland University (CQU) in Australia to undertake a PhD and an Award from Bond University in Australia where I completed it.

-I received my Honours Degree in Clinical Psychology from the University of Rome La Sapienza in 1996.
+I received my Honours Degree in Clinical Psychology from the University of Rome La Sapienza.
 I graduated with Professor of Psychophysiology Vezio Ruggieri, who has played a key role in my mind-body integrative formation, which has directed all my subsequent studies.
 After 1-year postgraduate training at the Gynaecology & Obstetrics Ward of La Sapienza Hospital Umberto I, I received the Leonardo Da Vinci Award to pursue a research project on mother-infant bonding starting from pregnancy at the Birth Unit of St John & St Elizabeth Hospital in London, under the supervision of Consultant Active Birth pioneer Dr Yehudi Gordon.
 Working at this Birth Unit opened an entire rich world of exploration and revelations about the mother/father-baby preverbal communications or somatic narratives and crucial impact of the early period, including the prenatal, on our development.
-I had the unique opportunity to attend prenatal and perinatal classed, follow-up from pregnancy to the first two years after birth and assist a few births.
+I had the unique opportunity to attend prenatal and perinatal classes, follow-up from pregnancy to the first two years after birth and assist a few births.
 I leant so much from this.
 A lot I had learnt from books was taking a far richer live form.
 I was working in an interdisciplinary team of midwives, obstetricians, paediatricians, neonatologists, psychotherapists and came to learn the importance of an interdisciplinary approach to maternal and infant and family care.
 I became increasingly interested in this early phase of human development.

 I completed my Master in Psychoanalytical Observational Studies at the Tavistock Clinic (East London University) while carrying on with my research and work at the Birth Unit and writing my first book Mothers, Babies and their Body Language (2004).
 In 2007 I was publishing my second book Working with Parents and Infants: A Mind-Body Integration Approach (2007) drawing upon my Master Dissertation, presenting a new psychosomatic approach to health and the healing relationship based on the integration of Eastern meditative disciplines and Western psychological practice.